Prostitution in the Soviet Union: Civil War Period (1917–1921)

-Post New Economic Policy (NEP) Period (1921–1929)
+New Economic Policy (NEP) Period (1921–1929)

 At the beginning of the New Economic Policy (NEP), prostitution experienced a new surge.
-This is due to 5 million men returning from their military positions at the end of the Russian Civil War in 1929.
+This is due to 5 million men returning from their military positions at the end of the Russian Civil War in 1923.
 As these men returned to their previous forms of employment, the women who had been fulfilling their occupations during wartime were forced into unemployment and then into various forms of sex work such as prostitution.
 Prostitution had initially declined under the Bolsheviks, but high unemployment among women, even white-collar workers, had distressing effects in the mid-1920s.
 One socialist observed: “Men with money and women without” lead to prostitution.
-This influx of prostitutes led to it being practised almost openly by representatives of all strata of society.
+This influx of prostitutes led to it being practiced almost openly by representatives of all strata of society.
 According to surveys, prostitutes were used by 40% to 60% of the adult male population.
 There were attempts to reintroduce compulsory medical examinations of prostitutes.
 The police's attempts to repress prostitution (raids, etc.) were combined with the ideas of social prevention advocated by the Central Commission for Combating Prostitution under the People's Commissariat for Health; during the last program, special dispensaries were created for the re-education and re-introduction of prostitutes into the labour pool.

-In the Soviet Union

-Specific laws prohibiting prostitution were not introduced into the Soviet codes until 1987, but prostitutes could be prosecuted under other articles of the criminal and administrative codes.
-The involvement of minors in prostitution, pandering and the maintenance of brothels was directly legislated against.
-Ideological negation did not interfere with the actual existence of prostitution in the USSR, although not in an organised form.
-Hidden prostitution flourished in the form, for example, of "processing" vacationers at resorts.
-A rise in prostitution was noted in the 1970s.
+In general, laws and regulations during that initial period did not include any penalization of prostitution itself; even in cases of confrontation with prostitutes, the police were explicitly instructed to treat prostitutes humanely and politely and not to offend their human dignity.
+In general, specific laws prohibiting prostitution were not introduced into the Soviet codes at that time, or indeed at any point until 1987.
+However, the involvement of minors in prostitution, pandering and the maintenance of brothels was legislated against.

-Pre-perestroika period
+Stalin era

-Although orders to impose terror on prostitutes date to 1918, prostitutes started to be pursued in 1929.
-A system was introduced according to which prostitutes were sent to the system of "special institutions of forced labour re-education" supervised by the NKVD - open-type workshops, semi-closed laboratories and suburban colonies of special treatment; in the case of relapse after release from the colony, women were sometimes sent to the camps of the NKVD.
+While the initial Soviet approach to prostitutes had been relatively mild, prostitutes started to be persecuted again after the end of the New Economic Policy period in 1929.
+In spite of the lack of a legal basis for such measures, a system was introduced according to which prostitutes were sent to the system of "special institutions of forced labour re-education" supervised by the NKVD - open-type workshops, semi-closed laboratories and suburban colonies of special treatment; in the case of relapse after release from the colony, women were sometimes sent to the camps of the NKVD.
 The largest colony for prostitutes was located in the Trinity-Sergius Monastery.
 The treatment in the dispensaries became tougher in 1937 when the dispensaries for former prostitutes were transferred to the Gulag system.